-Whenever you ask someone in your SEO Facebook groups or blogs about the best techniques to build links, you probably get the same answers.
+Whenever you ask someone in your SEO Facebook groups or blogs about the best techniques to generate links, you probably get the same answers.

 A lot of those tactics have some success, but they might not work always.
 Sometimes there might be a dearth of details about how they actually work in real life.